Craft focus: voice in fiction

-One-day masterclass with analysis of published work, in-class exercises, troubleshooting and tutor-led discussion.
+Analysis of published work, in-class writing exercises, troubleshooting and tutor-led discussion and interactive presentation.

 All writing courses at City Lit will involve an element of workshop.
 This means that students will produce work which will be discussed in an open and constructive environment with the tutor and other students.
 The college operates a policy of constructive criticism, and all feedback on another student’s work by the tutor and other students should be delivered in that spirit.